albertaleksa/data-engineering-zoomcamp/week_4_analytics_engineering/dbt_project_bg_dbt_cloud.md

 _Optional_: If you feel more comfortable developing locally you could use a local installation of dbt as well.
 You can follow the [official dbt documentation](https://docs.getdbt.com/dbt-cli/installation) or follow the [dbt with BigQuery on Docker](docker_setup/README.md) guide to setup dbt locally on docker.
 You will need to install the latest version (1.0) with the BigQuery adapter (dbt-bigquery).

---

-## Setting up dbt

-## dbt Cloud

-In order to use dbt Cloud you will need to create a user account.
-Got to the [dbt homepage](https://www.getdbt.com/) and sign up.

 _[Back to the top](#starting-a-dbt-project)_